 This updated course is designed to help develop high quality student answers in preparation for the Component 2 written paper.
-The day focuses on discursive answering, unpicking criteria and, using feedback from the 2019 paper to highlight areas of student strength and weakness, applying this to the delivery of written work.
+The day focuses on deconstructing the paper, completing a deep dive into discursive answering, unpicking criteria and, using feedback to highlight areas of student strength and weakness, applying this to the delivery of written work.
 We look at how to select the most appropriate sections from the Anthology works in order to maximise achievement, as well as providing exciting ideas for embedding the necessary learning and techniques in the classroom.

 BENEFITS OF ATTENDING

-- Discover motivating ways to build strong answers for the Hypothetical Choreography question
+Discover motivating ways to build strong answers for the Choreography question

-- Take away some great strategies for making the 12 mark questions easier than you think!
+Take away some great strategies for making the 12 mark questions

 Section B: 6 mark performance and choreography answers

-- Strategies to prepare your students using writing frames
+Strategies to prepare your students using a writing frame

 Section C: Building 12 mark answers

-- Looking closely at the mark schemes and addressing the feedback from the 2019 exam
+Looking closely at the mark schemes and addressing the feedback from recent examination series

 Plenary and depart